 More details of our research and publications are available via the links on the left.
 The Hamilton lab also provides a tutorial in Matlab for psychologists to help researchers learn computer programming.

-We hosted a workshop on Virtual Social Interaction in September 2014 at UCL.
-This brought together researchers in social and developmental neuroscience and computer science to find out how social interactions work and how VR can help us understand them.
-To follow-up, we now run a mailing list for sharing information / jobs / announcements relevant to virtual interactions.
+We will host a new workshop on Virtual Social Interaction in July 2016 at Salford.
+This brings together researchers in social and developmental neuroscience and computer science to find out how social interactions work and how VR can help us understand them.
+We now run a mailing list for sharing information / jobs / announcements relevant to virtual interactions.
 Do join if you are interested.